s8sg/gocow/README.md

 # gocow
-A Golang Cow file -- A time pass output :D
+A Golang Cow file -- A time pass output

 ```
  _______________